Kazuo Ishiguro: 1982–1994: Literary beginnings and breakthrough

+1995–2018: Established career and acclaim

+His fourth novel, The Unconsoled (1995), takes place in an unnamed Central European city.
+It received the Cheltenham Prize for Literature.
+A 2006 poll of various literary critics voted the novel as the third "best British, Irish, or Commonwealth novel from 1980 to 2005", tied with Anthony Burgess's Earthly Powers, Salman Rushdie's Midnight's Children, Ian McEwan's Atonement, and Penelope Fitzgerald's The Blue Flower.

 Some of Ishiguro's novels are set in the past.
-Never Let Me Go has science fiction qualities and a futuristic tone; however, it is set in the 1980s and 1990s, and takes place in a parallel world very similar to ours.
-His fourth novel, The Unconsoled, takes place in an unnamed Central European city.
-The Remains of the Day is set in the large country house of an English lord in the period surrounding World War II.
+Never Let Me Go (2005) has science fiction qualities and a futuristic tone; however, it is set in the 1980s and 1990s, and takes place in a parallel world very similar to ours.
+Time magazine named it the best novel of 2005 and included the novel in its "100 Best English-language novels published since 1923".
+The novel was adapted into the 2010 film of the same name starring Keira Knightley, Andrew Garfield, and Carey Mulligan.
+With the exception of The Buried Giant (2015), Ishiguro's novels are written in the first-person narrative style.

-An Artist of the Floating World is set in an unnamed Japanese city during the Occupation of Japan following the nation's surrender in 1945.
-The narrator is forced to come to terms with his part in World War II.
-He finds himself blamed by the new generation who accuse him of being part of Japan's misguided foreign policy, and is forced to confront the ideals of the modern times as represented by his grandson.
-Ishiguro said of his choice of time period, "I tend to be attracted to pre-war and postwar settings because I'm interested in this business of values and ideals being tested, and people having to face up to the notion that their ideals weren't quite what they thought they were before the test came."

-With the exception of The Buried Giant, Ishiguro's novels are written in the first-person narrative style.

-Ishiguro counts Dostoyevsky and Proust among his influences.
-His works have also been compared to Salman Rushdie, Jane Austen, and Henry James, though Ishiguro himself rejects these comparisons.
+In 2017, Ishiguro was awarded the Nobel Prize in Literature (see below).
+Ishiguro was appointed Knight Bachelor for services to literature in the 2018 Birthday Honours and was later appointed to the Order of the Companions of Honour in the 2024 New Year Honours.

+Nobel Prize in Literature

-In 2017, Ishiguro was awarded the Nobel Prize in Literature, with the motivation "in novels of great emotional force, [he] has uncovered the abyss beneath our illusory sense of connection with the world".
+In 2017, Ishiguro was awarded the Nobel Prize in Literature with the motivation "in novels of great emotional force, [he] has uncovered the abyss beneath our illusory sense of connection with the world".
+Ishiguro was seen as a surprise choice by many observers, but the choice was generally well received.
+"The Swedish Academy has made some dubious – and last year attention-seeking – decisions in recent years, but this year its 18 voters have got it right", John Mullan, professor of English at University College London, wrote in The Guardian, "It is because he writes for all times, using such carefully controlled means, rigorous yet utterly original, that Ishiguro is such a worthy winner."

+Salman Rushdie said “Many congratulations to my old friend Ish, whose work I’ve loved and admired ever since I first read A Pale View of Hills".
 In response to receiving the award, Ishiguro stated:It's a magnificent honour, mainly because it means that I'm in the footsteps of the greatest authors that have lived, so that's a terrific commendation.
 The world is in a very uncertain moment and I would hope all the Nobel Prizes would be a force for something positive in the world as it is at the moment.
 I'll be deeply moved if I could in some way be part of some sort of climate this year in contributing to some sort of positive atmosphere at a very uncertain time.

-Ishiguro was appointed Knight Bachelor for services to literature in the 2018 Birthday Honours.